Skip to content

 # Ws\xef\xbf\xbd\x00\xef\xbf\xbdASensorData_XYZ\x00\x00'

-And we printed the binary data on the console.
+We printed the binary data to the console.

 The argument “rb” means r stands for read-only and b stands for binary.

 There is one flaw in this approach.
-If the file is very large and it will exhaust the RAM.
+If the file is enormous, it may consume all available RAM.
 So, this approach is not efficient when the file size is extremely large.

 Read a binary file in chunks

-To fix the memory exhaustion issue, we need to divide the file’s content into chunks by passing a chunk size to the f.read() method and then read the file chunk by chunk, printing it if you want.
+To resolve the memory exhaustion issue, we need to divide the file’s content into chunks by passing a chunk size to the f.read() method, and then read the file chunk by chunk, printing it if desired.

 # Read in Chunks